 * Note: Although policies, budgets, contract information, etc will be fixed initially, every aspect of community governance is capable of being changed if a majority agrees to do so.
 This includes voting out Matthias as chairman.
 These changes will, however, require the consent of a critical mass of people.

-Members will receive quarterly updates, as well as an audited annual report.
+Members will receive monthly reports, as well as an audited annual report.
 The community will use a digital platform as a means for member discussions and voting.

 Matthias Zeitler is the founder of Coworking Bansko and the Bansko Nomad Festival.
 He is an entrepreneur with a unique background who has a vision of bringing people together in ideal settings.
 You can watch a short video by euronews about him and some of his achievements here.